LuJackK/simpleProjects/README.md

-# learningProjects
+# simpleProjects
-This repository is for the documentation of my journey as a programmer.
+This repository is to keep a personal collection of projects that otherwise wouldn't need their own repository due to their shorter length.